pwmartin/ollama-compass/README.md

-# Ollama Hunter
+# Ollama Compass

-**Ollama Hunter** is a Python toolset that discovers, analyzes, and serves information about publicly exposed Ollama LLM instances.
+**Ollama Compass** is a Python toolset that discovers, analyzes, and serves information about publicly exposed Ollama LLM instances.
 It uses Shodan to find hosts, stores the data in a local SQLite database, and provides an interactive web interface to manage and view the data.

 This tool is designed for researchers and security analysts who want to map and monitor the exposure of open LLM endpoints on the internet.